Marie Louise Island: Economics

 The inhabitants on the island are engaged in very small scale farming and fishing which are mainly for the island consumption.

 Flora and fauna

 The vegetation is dominated by coconut-palms and Casuarina equisetifolia trees.
-It is used as a support base for the harvesting of sooty tern eggs on neighboring Desnoeufs Island during the nesting season from June to August.
+It is used as a support base for the harvesting of sooty tern eggs on neighbouring Desnoeufs Island during the nesting season from June to August.
 Marie Louise has been identified as an Important Bird Area (IBA) by BirdLife International because it supports breeding colonies of brown (2000 pairs) and lesser noddies (3500 pairs), and white terns (3000 pairs).
 Green and hawksbill sea turtles also nest there.